 Skills Matter in the Market for CEOs?
 Evidence from Pay for CEO

-Gopalan, Fenghua Song, and Anjan V. Thakor), August 2012 (forthcoming at the Journal of Finance).
+(joint with Radhakrishnan Gopalan, Fenghua Song, and Anjan V. Thakor), December 2014, Journal

 of the 2011 "Olin Award: Recognizing Research that Transforms